mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 ### Setting Configuration Flags

-You should set the configuration flags before you create the dock manager instance.
-That means, setting the configurations flags is the first thing you do, if you use the library.
+You must set the configuration flags before creating the dock manager instance otherwise the manager will not be created correctly and will crash upon being created.
+That means, setting the configurations flags is the first thing you must do, if you use the library.

 ```c++
 CDockManager::setConfigFlags(CDockManager::DefaultOpaqueConfig);